ddambreville/easy_plot/Read_me.txt

 [-c CONFIGFILE] (optional) is to specify the path to the configuration file.
         If not specified, the default configuration file is "easy_plot.cfg".

-[-a ABSCISSA] (optional) define abscissa of curves.
-It must be the same as in
-        cvs file.
-If not specified, the default abscissa is Time (note : if you use time instead of Time, you have to specify it).

 [-rx RESOLUTION] (optional) define resolution in x of window.
         If not specified, the default resolution is 1920.